-Grateful acknowledgment is also given to the exceptional staff at the Council of Australian University Librarians (CAUL) OER Collective for their expert guidance.
+Grateful acknowledgment is also given to the exceptional staff at the Council of Australian University Librarians (CAUL) OER Collective for expert guidance and for providing the hosting platform for the original version of this freely available resource.
+We acknowledge the Traditional Owners and their custodianship of the lands upon which the contributing Universities are located within Australia.